 We will move elderly patients into an exam room as soon as possible.

 We know that this can be a difficult and uneasy time as the impacts of COVID-19 continue to unfold.
 At this time, we will continue to provide office, surgical , and telemedicine services during regular business hours, but will also make adjustments as necessary or required by government regulations and guidelines.
 Now more than ever, our goal is to work together to keep our community safe and healthy.
-We thank you for your support and patience through this time and will continue to update you on any changes as they occur.
+We thank you for your support and patience through this time.

 ● If you are struggling and find that you need support or someone to talk to, the Colorado Crisis Services offers free, confidential, professional, 24/7 support by Calling 1-844-493-8255, or Texting “TALK” to 38255.